Aim and Outcomes

 - develop the capacities for personal faith, emotional maturity and moral integrity that are requisite to a life of ministerial leadership;

-PBA’s School of Ministry is an evangelical and multi-denominational academic community that provides an innovative seminary education anchored in the areas of Bible, biblical languages, Christian history and theology, practical theology, and hands-on ministry.
-Instructors in the MACS program teach from a confessional, Christ-centered perspective and affirm the World Evangelical Alliance Statement of Faith.
+PBA’s School of Ministry is an evangelical and multi-denominational academic community that provides an innovative seminary education anchored in the areas of Bible, biblical languages, Christian history and theology, philosophy of religion, practical theology, and hands-on ministry.
+Instructors in the MDiv program teach from a confessional, Christ-centered perspective and affirm the World Evangelical Alliance Statement of Faith.
 All students are required to abide by the student code of conduct, as discussed in The Navigator (student handbook).

 Structure and Delivery

-Cohort model: Because we learn best in a thriving community, students benefit from a cohort model, with daytime classes on Tuesdays and Thursdays (and evenings/weekends, for the Orlando extension site);
+Cohort community: Because we learn best in a thriving community, students benefit from a cohort model, with daytime classes on Tuesdays and Thursdays;

-Integrated core: Because we believe in integrated thinking and application, students are able to study the Bible, Theology, and Practical Theology in paired courses across disciplines.
+Integrated thinking: Because real-life ministry requires integrated thinking, students study the Bible, Theology, and Practical Theology in paired courses across disciplines;

 All students are encouraged to register each semester (Fall/Spring) for the two courses that form an integrated block (6 credit hours).
-Students who wish to enroll in one course at a time should be advised that they will likely encounter scheduling challenges.
+Those moving at an accelerated pace will normally also need to utilize January intensives, Summer course offerings, and two of the evening/weekend integrated blocks.
+Students who wish to enroll in less than one integrated block per semester should be advised that they will likely encounter scheduling challenges.
 Because courses are offered on a rotation, students must work closely with their academic advisor to determine the best personalized registration schedule.
+Students adding an MDiv concentration will want to finalize their degree plan early to ensure they are able to confirm the availability of the required concentration courses.

 The admission requirements and process may be found in the relevant Admission section of the Graduate and Pharmacy Catalog.

-Students with a bachelor’s degree in a ministry-related field are given the opportunity to avoid all redundant introductory coursework because PBA’s MACS begins at the advanced level.
+Students with a bachelor’s degree in ministry-related field are given the opportunity to avoid all redundant introductory coursework because PBA’s MDiv begins at the advanced level.
 At the same time, students without a bachelor’s degree in a ministry-related field are able to gain a solid foundation by completing up to 15 credit hours of undergraduate, prerequisite coursework (developed on a case-by-case basis) in the areas of Spiritual Formation, Bible, History of Christianity, and Systematic Theology.
 These courses are offered in traditional daytime, evening, online, and synchronous Zoom formats.
 Students must achieve a final grade of at least a “C” on each required prerequisite course.
-Any student who wishes to take an MACS course before completing their required prerequisite coursework must (a) have completed the prerequisite coursework necessary for taking the relevant MACS course, and (b) be granted approval from the Assistant Dean for Graduate Programs.
-Students are limited to no more than 3 credit hours of Directed and/or Independent Study coursework over the course of their degree.
+Any student who wishes to take an MDiv course before completing their required prerequisite coursework must (a) have completed the prerequisite coursework necessary for taking that relevant MDiv course, and (b) be granted approval from the Assistant Dean for Graduate Programs.
+Students are limited to no more than 6 credit hours of Directed and/or Independent Study coursework over the course of their degree.

-Below are the specific degree requirements for the MACS:
+Below are the specific degree requirements for the MDiv:

 One of the benefits of studying at PBA is that students can earn dual degrees through the School of Ministry’s partnership with other Schools within the University.
 Dual degrees allow students to complete two degrees simultaneously with fewer credit hours than if completing those degrees separately.